bravegrumpy/bravegrumpy.website.ruby.blog/steps.md

     1. Again, check to ensure that you have rails installed with `rails --version`
 1. Start doing stuff that seems oddly similar to django things, but with ruby as the language.
     - Ruby is alsy a DRY language.
 It also use the MVC model.
 So ultimately it should feel suuuuuper similar to Django.

+## Git source control
+There is this thing called a submodule.
+This allows you to ehrm.... save your work in a different repo.